Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-It is not necessary that the field contents should always be numbers only instead it can be any value like FirstName or LastName fields or both or any combination of field types like text, date, number, etc., except the Memo field.
+The field contents don't always need to be numbers only; instead, they can be any value, like FirstName or LastName fields, or both, or any combination of field types: text, date, number, etc., except the Memo field.
 You can give any suitable name for the Index in the Index Name column.

-In the above example the rst.Seek "=", Empcode statement checks for the Employee Code passed to the Index_Example1() function.
+In the above example, the rst.Seek "=", the Empcode statement checks for the Employee Code passed to the Index_Example1() function.
 The statement looks for the exact match ("=" ) very quickly.

 When the Index is defined with more than one field, then search keys must be separated with commas in the Seek() method.
 Let us modify the above program to provide multiple values for the Index Keys in the Seek method, assuming that FirstName and LastName fields are the members of MyIndex.